itpplasma/GORILLA/README.md

 ### MATLAB:  Step-by-step plotting tutorial
 * MATLAB Live Script with the name `plotting_tutorial.mlx` is at disposal as a step-by-step tutorial for all plotting features of GORILL.

+## Tests and Coverage

+Tests are implemented with pFUnit.
+The generation of coverage files are done with the compiler option `--coverage` and the evaluation of the files is implemented with lcov.
+To see the coverage report, build with `cmake` and open `index.html` in the folder /BUILD/COVERAGE or take a look in the github workflows `Ubuntu` or `Mac`.

 ## Contributing